Berkeley-MDes/tdf-fa23-katherine-liu0/README.md

 # Kat's Weekly Reports
+## Week 6[10/05-10/12]
+This week we worked on more details on the electronics and re-scale our project.

+As we looked more into the shredding part of the project, we realized that we needed a more powerful torque servo and needed to re-design the gears to fit the manual shredder.
+To build a more creative output rather than basically re-inventing the shredder, we decided to use a vibration servo and OLED to simulate the shredding experience.
+For the printing part, we decided to use OLED display for the first prototype to show the positive messages.

 ## Week 5[09/28-10/05]
 This week I worked with my team members to specify our vision on Project 2.